 Most of the rest of the stands are a little more subdued, but, FC Edmonton fans are dedicated, well-informed soccer fans who know their game, know when to cheer and when to boo.
 And they all seem to be out there having a good time, which is always a good thing.

 Getting to Clarke Stadium is fairly easy.

-The light rail transit system also has a stop right next to Commonwealth Stadium, just a stone's throw from Clarke’s front gate, so getting to games using public transit is also an easy option.
+The light rail transit system also has a stop right next to Commonwealth Stadium, about a block east of Clarke’s front gate, so getting to games using public transit is also an easy option.

-There are two nicely appointed FC Edmonton stores; one just inside the main gates at the back of the stands and another setup on the south end adjacent to the food trucks.
-You can take care of all your “Eddies” apparel needs there, whether it be caps, jerseys, or sweatshirts.
+The FC Edmonton store is found in a tent to the west of the pitch.
+You can take care of all your “Eddies” apparel needs there, whether it be caps, jerseys or sweatshirts.

-This is an enjoyable way to spend an afternoon.
-If you’re a fan of professional soccer and in the Edmonton area, this is definitely something to check out.
+As of this writing, FC Edmonton, and the NASL as a whole, have suspended operations and face an uncertain future.
+However, if the league gets back underway, this is an enjoyable way to spend an afternoon.
+If you’re a fan of professional soccer and in the Edmonton area, it’s definitely something to check out.

 Did you enjoy this content?
 Help support our work by becoming a supporter of Stadium Journey on Patreon.
 Supporter levels begin at just $2/month.

 nameOfVenue (map it!)